 Physical Education is an extremely important part of the curriculum and is highly valued in our school.
 Our aim is to create strong foundations for all children to live a healthy and active lifestyle.
 This is achieved by providing them with varied and engaging settings and lessons which develop the skills and knowledge they need to make the right choices.
 We also aim for them to have laid the foundations to enjoy organised sport and other physical activity as they transition to secondary school and on into adult life so that they can benefit from the social and creative as well as physical aspects of exercise.

 Every child has access to 2 hours of high quality PE a week taught by our own teachers or specialist secondary PE teachers from our Academy Trust Partner Schools.
 During each academic year all year groups have access to a broad and balanced curriculum.
 Following the National Curriculum, units are taught within Games, Gymnastics, Dance and Athletics.
-In addition, Swimming is taught during one year of KS2 and we provide opportunities for them to take part in outdoor and adventurous activity challenges both in school and on school trips and residentials.
+In addition, Swimming is taught during Year 4 and Year 6 and we provide opportunities for them to take part in outdoor and adventurous activity challenges both in school and on school trips and residentials.

 As PE is such a broad subject it is only right to use a wide variety of resources to enable us to provide the highest quality lessons for each area of learning.
 Resources used include: Val Sabin gymnastics and games https://www.valsabinpublications.com/ , Tops PE https://www.youthsporttrust.org/TOPPE and Dance notes https://www.dancenotes.co.uk/ , although this is not exhaustive as we are always looking for new resources.